-Webtrotion (github link) now renders proper footnotes and supports inline citations with BibTeX.
+Making Webtrotion).
 You get hover previews and backlinks, and you keep the optional sitewide "All Footnotes" index (as before).
-Everything renders at build time and you control it all from one config file.
+Everything renders at build time and is controlled from a single config file, which you can now easily create/modify through a UI interface as well, thanks to Gemini 3.

 Why I Built This